coconsultant/statler-and-waldorf/README.md

 ## License

-MIT License - see LICENSE file for details
+GPL v3 License - see LICENSE file for details

 ## Acknowledgments